AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 Below is the code used to calculate the required base addition.

-.. todo:: This code needs to move to aguaclara_research.
+.. todo:: This code needs to move to aguaclara.research.
 Then the short code snippits can be doc tested.

 .. code:: python

-    from aide_design.play import*
-    from aguaclara_research.play import*
+    from aguaclara.core.units import unit_registry as u
-    import aguaclara_research.Environmental_Processes_Analysis as epa
+    import aguaclara.research.environmental_processes_analysis as epa
+    import numpy as np
+    import matplotlib.pyplot as plt
+    import pandas as pd

     """define molecular weights"""
     m_Ca = 40.078*u.g/u.mol